hpssjellis/neuro-ml/README.md

 1. Blue stimulating electrode not active (For the present running program and for this screen shot)
 2. Green stimulating electrode that are active (possibly with a repeating frequency of stimulation)
-3. Grid shows grouped areas of neurons for planned positive- and negative-reinforcement studies (see note above: "positive/negative" here means predictable vs. unpredictable stimulation, per the DishBrain free-energy-principle framing, not a literal reward chemical)
+3. Grid shows grouped areas of neurons for planned predictable- and unpredictable-reinforcement studies (see note above: "positive/negative" here means predictable vs. unpredictable stimulation, per the DishBrain free-energy-principle framing, not a literal reward chemical)
 4. Red dots active sensed neuron firing at that time

 Note: All time frames are recorded for student analysis after the fact.